Learning Geometric-Aware Quadrature Rules for Functional Minimization: Applications

 To challenge the model with complex geometry, the second example is conducted on a non-convex, L-shaped domain, defined as $\Omega = [0,1]^2 \setminus [0.5, 1]^2$.
 The inner corner of this domain makes it particularly difficult for standard methods.
 The integrand is the same Gaussian PDF defined in Equation~\eqref{eq:integrand_f1}.

 This setup tests the capacity of \texttt{QuadrANN} to adapt its weights to complex boundary.
 For this complex geometry, we increased the network depth to $L=4$.
 The additional propagation layer provides the model with a larger receptive field and a greater capacity for feature extraction, which is necessary to resolve the intricate non-convex boundary.
 The other model hyperparameters were set as in the previous case $Q_1=2^7$, $Q_2=2^8$, $k=k^\prime=16$, $p_1=3, p_2=5$, and $K_{\text{max}}=10$.
 Each point cloud consists of $n=2^{10}=1024$ points.
 It should be noted that in this test case, the base functions were re-normalized so that their integral over the L-shaped domain evaluates to one.
-The model is trained for $256$ epochs

-For this test case, \texttt{QuadrANN} achieved a mean integral value of $0.7464$ with a standard deviation of $0.09164$.
-The Sobol--QMC produced a mean of $0.7434$ with a standard deviation of $0.09699$.
-Here, the \texttt{QuadrANN} model achieved an absolute error of $0.0036$, whereas the corresponding Sobol--QMC error was $0.0066$.
-Additionally, our model exhibited improved precision, achieving approximately a $5.5$\% reduction in standard deviation when compared to the Sobol--QMC approach.
+The model is trained for $256$ epochs. { For this test case with $M=2^{12}$ realizations, \texttt{QuadrANN} achieved a mean integral value of $0.7504$ with a standard deviation of $0.0908$.
+The Sobol'--QMC produced a mean of $0.7492$ with a standard deviation of $0.0972$.
+Here, the \texttt{QuadrANN} model achieved an absolute error of $0.0004$, whereas the corresponding Sobol'--QMC error was $0.0008$.
+Additionally, our model exhibited improved precision, achieving approximately a $6.6$\% reduction in standard deviation when compared to the Sobol'--QMC approach. }

 The learned weights, shown in Figure~\ref{fig:lshape_weights}, demonstrate the ability of the model to adjust its weights for adapting to the non-convex geometry.